scott-vincent/reqit/README.md

 If you load the supplied reqit.postman_collection.json and reqit.postman_environment.json files into Postman this will help you greatly as it includes many of the available "command-line as a service" commands as well as a selection of API calls to test your Virtual Service.

+To understand the reqit.yaml file, examine the one included in the initial image.
+You can re-create this at any time by deleting your reqit.yaml and then running "Command - Write Employee CRUD" from the supplied Postman collection.
+Notice that the defined employee entity is used in the various API endpoint definitions but has modifications applied to it.
+For example, the POST call modifies its request as follows:

+  request: employee, !id

+This modification takes the employee entity but excludes the id attribute, because the id shouldn't be supplied as it is generated and returned in the response.

+Another example is the GET /employees/{id} call.
+This modifies the response so that, rather than generating an id it returns the same id that was passed in the endpoint path.

+  response: employee, id=~path.id

+Notice that a tilde is used on the right hand side of the assignment to indicate that you are referencing another attribute.
+If there was no tilde, the right hand side would be a literal.

+Finally, you can include a wildcard in the modification to replace many attributes in one go.
+So, in the POST call, all attributes that were supplied in the request are mirrored in the response:

+  response: employee, *=~request

+Notice that the POST request excludes the id, therefore the id returned in the response will be the one defined in the employee entity, i.e.

+  id: STR func.num(4)

+so it will be generated.

 # reqit_mon
 An optional program "reqit monitor" is included to help you compose your reqit.yaml file when